 Based on our experience with medical malpractice cases and the insight we’ve gained and continue to gain from consulting medical experts, we can assess the strengths and weaknesses of any given case.
-This kind of assessment enables us to determine whether a settlement offer is reasonable.
+This assessment enables us to determine whether a settlement offer is reasonable.
 Because a fair settlement saves time and gets money to our clients much more quickly than going to trial, we will push for a fair and reasonable settlement whenever possible.
 However, if the medical provider and/or facility refuses to make an acceptable offer, we aren’t afraid to take any case to trial.

 If you suffered from medical malpractice before, during or after surgery, trust an experienced law firm dedicated to vindicating the rights of medical malpractice victims to handle your claim.